-Javascript Kata has a teriffic an article on how to create objects with JavaScript the old fashion way, without any JavaScript libraries.
+Javascript Kata has a teriffic article on how to create objects with JavaScript the old fashion way, without any JavaScript libraries.
 But I use prototype and it has its very own way to create a classes.

 Creating an empty class